 Our last night we ate again at El Patio, the Mexican spot, and had the best meal of our whole trip that inspired this recipe.
 I learned that huaraches aren’t only sandals, but a homemade thick masa oval that’s the perfect base for Mexican mushrooms.
 They had a selection of vegan tacos too, including cuitlacoche, or corn smut!
 They were so good!

-I did my best to replicate the filling below in my slow cooker recipe for mole mushrooms.
+I did my best to replicate the filling below in my slow cooker recipe for mole mushroom vegan taco filling.
 The base is not your normal corn tortilla, but if you don’t feel like making them you can use the filling in vegan tacos, tostadas or enchiladas.

 You can’t buy huaraches where I am, but they are easier to make than tortillas.
 Since they are thick it requires less finesse than a perfectly round thin tortilla.
 Just mix up the dough, roll into cigar shapes and then press them down to 1/4 inch thick.
 (Update: I found some pre-made at Compare Foods recently.)